 Annual leave: 25 days a year pro rata, rising to 30 days pro rata after three years’ service

 Pension: 5% contributory pension scheme

-This is an opportunity to join an experienced and supportive team at a dynamic and well respected Tottenham-based charity.
-We are an inclusive community hub that promotes equality, participation and choice for disabled people and their families.
+This is an opportunity to join an experienced and supportive team at a dynamic and well-regarded Tottenham-based charity.
+Markfield is an inclusive community hub that promotes equality, participation and choice for disabled people and their families.

-We are seeking a highly motivated and well organised person to manage the team running the programme of term-time and holiday play and leisure services for disabled children and young people, based at our Grade II listed centre & big adventure playground in Markfield Park.
-Our services aim to enable children to have fun, take risks, and play an active role in their community alongside their non-disabled peers.
+We are seeking a highly motivated and well-organised person to manage the team running the programme of term-time and holiday play and leisure services for disabled children and young people, based at our community centre – a Grade II listed building with a huge adventure playground in Markfield Park.
+Our services enable disabled, deaf and autistic children to have fun, take risks, and play an active role in their community alongside their peers.

 * the hours of work are potentially negotiable

-If you have questions and/or would like to find out more information about this role please contact us by phone: 020 8800 4134 or email: firstname.lastname@example.org
+If you have questions and/or would like to find out more information about this role please contact us by email or phone